programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Concepts

-We take a purposefully broad definition of **Artificial Intelligence**, as our lesson extracts terms and conditions from a range of tool providers.
-Libraries have distinguished between established algorithms for predicting, classifying and categorising data, and more-recent Generative capabilities (McGregor, 2025).
+We take a purposefully broad definition of **Artificial Intelligence**, as our lesson extracts terms and conditions from a range of providers.
+Libraries have distinguished between established algorithms for predicting, classifying and categorising data, and more-recent GeneAI capabilities (McGregor, 2025).
 However, we adopt a concept of AI that encompasses both.
-This follows Robinson (2022: 8) in seeing broad definitions of AI as big tents and allowing non-developer input.
+This follows Robinson (2022: 8) in seeing broad technical definitions as big tents and allowing non-developer input.
 Nevertheless, each AI-enabled technology has its own context and developmental history.

 ### Terms

 In terms of legal terms:

 **Licences** are a formal permission to use something, in this case paid-for access and use of online content or tools.
-It is a document that contains all the terms and conditions of use associated with that content, detailing what can and can’t be done, by whom, for how long, and what happens if there are any problems (JiSC, n.d.).
+They are documents containing all the terms and conditions of use associated with that content, detailing what can and cannot be done, by whom, for how long, and what happens if problems arise (JiSC, n.d.).

 A **warranty** is a contractual promise regarding the existence of a set of conditions, for instance the maintenance of a certain software dependency.
 A breach of warranty enables the innocent party to claim damages, but may not allow them to exit a contract, presenting a risk for both libraries and researchers.
 Warranties, and their obligations, can differ immensely between industries and agreements (LexisNexus, 2026).